 4 cups water (Boiled tap water is best because it has the minerals that the water kefir grains need for growing strong.)
 Get more info about water types here.

-If you want less sugar, 72 hours is the longest you should leave your first ferment for before your grains begin to disintegrate. (once you are getting good fizz from the second ferment, you can make this 24 hours) Remember, you need your brew to still be a bit sweet when you put it into the second ferment so that the CO2 can build.
+If you want less sugar, 72 hours is the longest you should leave your first ferment for before your grains will begin to disintegrate.
+Remember, you need your brew to still be a bit sweet when you put it into the second ferment so that the CO2 can build.

 Second Ferment Recipe